k3jph/corona/_posts/2015-07-15-atd-or-engineers-in-space.md

 {% include figure.html image="20150715_202320.jpg" alt="Where does the fibre cable go in?" cap="Where does the fibre cable go in?" %}

 The pictures are my old development system.
 The hardware should be fully functional.
 Believe it or not, I acquired it on Ebay years after we went defunct.
 The same one from my desk.

+[^small]: The only word in this sentence not an exaggeration is "small."